bluecatlabs/gateway-workflows/README.md

     ```bash
     ln -s <gateway-example-repo>/Examples <bluecat_portal>/workflows/.
     ```
     This will create a symlink to the repo without actually copying the files over.
-Any changes done to the workflwos will be reflected in the <gateway-example-repo> location
+Any changes done to the workflows will be reflected in the <gateway-example-repo> location

 2. Copy
     ```bash